Polonius: Sources

 The literary origins of the character may be traced to the King's counsellor found in the Belleforest and William Painter versions of the Hamlet legend.
 However, at least since the 19th century scholars have also sought to understand the character in terms of Elizabethan court politics.

-Polonius was first proposed as a parody of Queen Elizabeth's leading counsellor, Lord Treasurer, and Principal Secretary William Cecil, Lord Burghley in 1869.
+Polonius was first proposed as a parody of Queen Elizabeth's leading counsellor, Lord Treasurer, and Principal Secretary William Cecil, 1st Baron Burghley in 1869.
 Israel Gollancz also suggested that Polonius might have been a satire on Burghley.
 The theory was often finessed with supplementary arguments, but also disputed.
 Arden Hamlet editor Harold Jenkins, for example, criticised the idea of any direct personal satire of Burghley as "unlikely" and "uncharacteristic of Shakespeare".